 How Long Can I Stay in Europe?

 You can travel from one Schengen country to another without border checks or the need to show your passport.
-The 27 Schengen countries are Austria, Belgium, Czech Republic, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+The 27 Schengen countries are Austria, Belgium, Bulgaria, Czech Republic, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland.

-Traveling to or out of the Schengen area is where the 90/180 rule kicks in.
+Traveling to or out of the Schengen Area is where the 90/180 rule kicks in.
 Basically, you can stay for three months out of every six months in the Schengen area.
 But your visits do not need to be consecutive.
 You can travel to a non-Schengen country and return to a Schengen country as long as your time in the Schengen area is 90 days or less within a 180-day period.
 The 180-day timeline starts from the first day you enter a Schengen country.
 The best way to keep track of the 90/180 rule is to use a Schengen calculator.
 I find this one the easiest to use.

 Don’t overstay the Schengen Visa